 Like its predecessor it is delivered with an expensive-looking soft sling-type case that’s not bad even though you’re likely to never use it (it has Nikon all over it and you’re asking for trouble).
 I promptly loaded the lens with hood and a Nikon D5 into one side of one of my favourite bags a Gura Gear Kiboko [advertiser link] – another staple of animal safari photographers everywhere.

 Like other updates to the super-tele range Nikon has taken the unusual step of adopting fluorite in the optical design, which the company once eschewed in favour of ED glass.
 Although durable and relatively unaffected by temperature extremes, the ‘problem’ with ED glass is that it’s heavy, far heavier than fluorite crystal anyway.
 Not only that but it takes two ED elements to provide the same level of fringing correction as one fluorite.
-With everyone watching the weight of super-telephoto lenses, there’s simply no other choice.
+With everyone watching the weight of super-telephoto lenses these days, there’s simply no other choice.